wgsl-tooling-wg/wesl-spec/Imports.md

 # Future possibilities

-## Namespaces

-We hope that namespaces will be added to WGSL itself.
-Then, the importing mechanism can be extended to fully support namespaces, for example by treating each file as introducing its own namespace.

 ## Documentation comments

 This proposal works nicely with documentation comments in WGSL.
 This would allow library authors to document their shaders, which would be very useful for consumers.